Everyone (Skins series 1): Plot

-It's Anwar's 17th birthday.
-He receives a call from his best friend Maxxie, who wishes him a happy birthday.
-Anwar invites Maxxie to his party, and Maxxie says he will only go if Anwar tells his very strict Muslim parents that Maxxie is gay.
-In the meantime, Tony watches his sister Effy head off to her new independent school following her overdose in the previous episode.
-Chris also discovers his girlfriend and psychology teacher Angie has a fiancé, an Australian weatherman named Merve, who has returned to Bristol.

-Sid attempts to write a love letter to Cassie, but gives up and decides instead to go see her at the hospital, leaving the love letter on his desk.
-He finds himself detained against his will into a padded cell.
-Cassie, meanwhile, writes Sid a letter saying she is moving to Elgin that night and leaves the hospital with her bulimic friend.

-Michelle meets Effy and asks her why she does not speak and why Tony hurt her.
-Later that day, Chris breaks into Angie's house and is horrified to find countless photos of her and Merve, and an engagement ring.
-He pockets the ring, and watches a video of Merve doing the Australian weather forecast, assuming from Merve's camp mannerisms that he is gay.
-Angie and Merve show up and Chris apologises for breaking into her house, but taunts Merve about his supposed hidden sexuality.
+On Anwar's 17th birthday, he receives a phone call from Maxxie, who wishes him a happy birthday.
+Anwar invites Maxxie to his birthday party, but Maxxie says he will only go if Anwar tells his strict Muslim parents that Maxxie is gay.
+Meanwhile, Tony watches Effy head off to her new independent school following her overdose.
+(Note: As depicted in "Effy".)
+Chris discovers that Angie has a fiancé, who has recently returned to Bristol.
+After failing to write a love letter, Sid leaves to visit Cassie at her rehab clinic.
+However, his unkempt appearance causes him to be locked in a padded cell.
+At the same time, Cassie writes Sid a letter stating that she is moving to Elgin that night and leaves the hospital with her bulimic friend.
+Michelle asks Effy why she does not speak and why Tony hurt her, but she stays silent.
+Later that day, Chris breaks into Angie's house and, after finding photos of her and Merve, steals her engagement ring.
+Chris is caught by Angie and Merve, and he taunts Merve by saying he is closeted.